Testing the Missing Completely at Random Assumption for Functional Data: Numerical illustration

 \subsection{Electricity data}

 We reconsider an example from the German electricity market data originally presented in \cite{liebl2019partially}.
-The data set consists of $n = 608$ weakly, partially observed, and pre-smoothed price curves $X_i$, which represent the logarithmized price (EURO/MW) as a function of electricity demand (MW).
-We focus on the domain $[1700 \text{ MW}, 2500 \text{ MW}]$, where missing curves occur, and consider $161$ equispaced points within this range.
+The data set consists of $n = 583$ weekly, partially observed, and pre-smoothed price curves $X_i$, which represent the logarithmized price (EURO/MW) as a function of electricity demand (MW).
+We focus on the domain $[1700, 2500]\text{ MW}$, where missing curves occur, and consider $161$ equispaced points within this range.
 Each price curve is initially observed over the beginning of the domain but may become missing over the later part.
 Once a curve $X_i$ becomes missing, it remains so.
-Specifically, for each curve, there exists some $U_i\in(1700 \text{ MW}, 2500 \text{ MW}]$ such that the observation indicator function $O_i(t)$ satisfies $O_i(t)=1$ for~$t\in[1700 \text{ MW}, U_i)$ and $O_i(t)=0$ for $t\in[U_i, 2500 \text{ MW}]$; see the left plot in the second row of Figure~\ref{fig:examples}.
-For further details, we refer the interested reader to the original paper.
+Specifically, for each curve, there exists some $D_i\in(1700, 2500] \text{ MW}$ such that the observation set satisfies $O_i = [1700, D_i]\text{ MW}$; see the left plot in the second row of Figure~\ref{fig:examples}.
+This yields a monotone missingness pattern as considered in Example~\ref{ex:[0,D]} and our systematic approach thus clusters the curves according to the extent of their observations.

-In this application, very few curves are observed over the entire domain.
-Consequently, partitioning the curves into fully observed and partially observed groups, as done earlier in Section~\ref{sec:HeartRateData}, is not meaningful.
-Instead, we classify the curves based on the size of their observation sets.
-Approximately half of the curves are observed over intervals spanning 43~\% or less of the domain.
-This motivates partitioning the curves into two groups, $\mathcal{A}$ and $\mathcal{B}$, based on the extent of their observations.
-Specifically, we define $\mathcal{A}$ and~$\mathcal{B}$ according to Example~\ref{ex:PartitionSize}, with~$\delta = 0.43$, resulting in two groups of roughly equal size.
-To conduct the tests proposed in this paper, we consider the subdomain $I=[1700 \text{ MW}, 2000 \text{ MW}]$, where both missing and complete observations exist---a practical prerequisite for our tests (see the discussion below Assumption~\ref{ass:Missing}).

-The structure of the electricity market suggests that price curves observed over larger subdomains (i.e., those with a larger $U_i$) tend to exhibit overall higher price levels, and vice versa.
+The structure of the electricity market suggests that price curves observed over larger subdomains (which correspond to a larger $D_i$) tend to exhibit overall higher price levels, and vice versa.
 Consequently, the missing completely at random (MCAR) assumption may be violated in this context.
-Our tests $T_{\mu,L^2}, T_{\mu,D}$, and $T_{F}$, confirm this intuition, strongly rejecting the MCAR hypothesis.
-Additionally, Figure~\ref{fig:examples} illustrates the difference in mean curves $\widehat\mu_A-\widehat\mu_B=(\widehat\mu_A(t)-\widehat\mu_B(t)\colon t\in I)$ along with the corresponding $95 \%$ simultaneous confidence band (Algorithm \ref{alg:SCB}), which significantly deviates from the zero line across the entire testable subdomain $I=[1700 \text{ MW}, 2000 \text{ MW}]$.
+Our tests confirm this intuition and strongly reject the MCAR hypothesis (see Table~\ref{tab:ResultRealData}).
+Additionally, Figure~\ref{fig:examples} illustrates the difference in mean curves $\hatmA-\hatmB=(\hatmA(t)-\hatmB(t)\colon t\in I)$ along with the corresponding $95 \%$ simultaneous confidence band (Algorithm \ref{alg:SCB} of the supplementary file), which significantly deviates from the zero line across the subdomain $I$.